kope-kope/StormGdocs/api.md

 *GET* `/transactions/:transactionRef`

-The transactions API gives you the capability to cancel a trade before it is executed as instructed.
+This endpoint gives you the capability to cancel a trade before it is executed as instructed.

 ### Headers
 | Field           | Data type   | Description                         |